Philip Marlowe: Inspiration

+The Cahuenga Building, where Phillip Marlowe's office is located, is widely believed to be inspired by the Security Savings and Trust located on Hollywood Boulevard in Hollywood, California.

 Biographical notes

-Philip Marlowe is a fictional character created by Raymond Chandler in a series of novels including The Big Sleep, Farewell, My Lovely, and The Long Goodbye.
+Philip Marlowe is a fictional character created by Raymond Chandler in a series of novels including The Big Sleep; Farewell, My Lovely; and The Long Goodbye.
 Chandler is not consistent as to Marlowe's age.
 In The Big Sleep, set in 1936, Marlowe's age is given as 33, while in The Long Goodbye (set 14 years later), Marlowe is 42.
 In a letter to D. J. Ibberson of April 19, 1951, Chandler noted among other things that Marlowe is 38 years old and was born in Santa Rosa, California.
 He had a couple of years at college and some experience as an investigator for an insurance company and the district attorney's office of Los Angeles County.
 He was fired from the DA's office for insubordination (or as Marlowe put it, "talking back").
 The DA's chief investigator, Bernie Ohls, is a friend and former colleague and a source of information for Marlowe within law enforcement.